BetterBetting (BETR) Reaches Market Cap of $232.69 Million

-BetterBetting (BETR) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on June 10th.
-BetterBetting has a market cap of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
-One BetterBetting coin can currently be purchased for about $0.82 or 0.00001373 BTC on popular cryptocurrency exchanges.
-During the last week, BetterBetting has traded flat against the U.S. dollar.
+BetterBetting (BETR) traded flat against the dollar during the one day period ending at 7:00 AM Eastern on June 14th.
+One BetterBetting coin can now be bought for $0.82 or 0.00001373 BTC on exchanges.
+BetterBetting has a market capitalization of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+Over the last seven days, BetterBetting has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.